harshj/image_search/README.md

-This project takes an image as an input and finds all matching images and displays them on the same webpage.
+This is the front-end of a responsive website which takes an image as an input and finds all matching images and displays them on the same webpage.

 #Development
 1. Python3